Feisty-Dinosaurs/Text-Encryptor/README.md

 # Sample Run
 1. Download ZIP file for the repository/Clone the repository.
 Open the .py file in IDLE.
 2. A text file "encrypted_file.txt" which is created in line 140 (most probably on desktop).
-Paste its path within ' ' in the function named open on line 42.
+Paste its path within ' ' in the function named open in line 42.
 3. Save and Run it.